 The three-time Grammy nominated Spektral Quartet actively pursues a vivid conversation between exhilarating works of the traditional repertoire and those written this decade, this year, or this week.
 Since its inception in 2010, Spektral is known for creating seamless connections across centuries, drawing in the listener with charismatic deliveries, interactive concert formats, an up-close atmosphere, and bold, inquisitive programming.

-Selected Shorts is a weekly public radio show broadcast on over 130 stations to more than 350,000 listeners, and thousands more podcast subscribers per week.
+Selected Shorts is a live event based on the weekly public radio show broadcast, which is on over 130 stations to more than 350,000 listeners and thousands more podcast subscribers per week.
 Selected Shorts began in 1985 and has enjoyed sold-out performances throughout its history.
 The stories are mostly fiction, sometimes classic, sometimes new, always performed by great actors from stage, screen, and television.
+Performances feature three stories that are based on a theme of your design or request.

 For more than 50 years, Jordi Savall, one of the most versatile musical personalities of his generation, has rescued musical gems from the obscurity of neglect and oblivion and given them back for all to enjoy.
 A tireless researcher into early music, he interprets and performs the repertory both as a gambist and a conductor.
 His activities as a concert performer, teacher, researcher and creator of new musical and cultural projects have made him a leading figure in the reappraisal of historical music.
 Together with Montserrat Figueras, he founded the ensembles Hespèrion XXI (1974), La Capella Reial de Catalunya (1987) and Le Concert des Nations (1989), with whom he explores and creates a world of emotion and beauty shared with millions of early music enthusiasts around the world.